Yaw-Dev/CCenter-Tools/README.md

 5. Type "<b>pip install -r requirements.txt</b>" on the CMD window.<br>
 6. Run main.py<br><br>
 Note: When installing Pyhton, make sure to check the "ADD PYTHON TO PATH" option.<br><br>
 If any issue occurs, feel free to contact me.
 I recommend using the compiled (exe) version if you are finding this complicated.
+(Download here: https://discord.gg/EpVu9fhjuv)